Some super greens are worth drinking, but when it comes to moringa vs. matcha, which is better? Find the answer below!

 A 2017 study revealed one of the benefits of moringa tea is it helps fight or decrease oxidative stress.
 It contains bioactive compounds such as quercetin, which have potent antioxidant activity.

 These components may also play a role in regulating liver enzymes.
 It then helps minimize the risks of non-alcoholic fatty liver disease.

 Beyond food and health, the moringa seed has also been found to contain protein capable of water purification and material separation.

 5. Healthy Way to Lose Weight

 Some people claim one of the effects of moringa tea is weight loss.
-There’s not enough evidence to back this, though.
+There’s not enough evidence to back this up, though.

 In one small study, however, it may have helped decrease the weight alongside curry and turmeric.
-During the course of eight weeks, those who took a 900 mg supplement with these components lost an average of 10.6 pounds.
+Within eight weeks, those who took a 900 mg supplement with these components lost an average of 10.6 pounds.